learning-layers/TagRec/README.md

 * bll_c for BLL and BLL+C (based on ACT-R theory) (Kowald et al., 2014b)
 * bll_c_ac for BLL and BLL+MPr together with semantic correlations (Trattner et al., 2014)
 * lda for Latent Dirichlet Allocation (Krestel et al., 2009)
-* cf for Collaborative Filtering (Jäschke et al., 2007)
+* cf for (user-based) Collaborative Filtering (Jäschke et al., 2007)
+* cfr for (resource-based and mixed) Collaborative Filtering (Jäschke et al., 2007)
 * fr for Adapted PageRank and FolkRank (Hotho et al., 2006)
 * girptm for GIRP and GIRPTM (Zhang et al., 2012)
 * mp for MostPopular tags (Jäschke et al., 2007)
 * mp_u_r for MostPopular tags by user and/or resource (Jäschke et al., 2007)

 Resource-Recommender:
+* item_sustain for the improved CF approach based on the SUSTAIN model
 * item_cirtt for the tag- and time-based approach based on BLL (Lacic et al., 2014)
 * item_mp for MostPopular items
+* item_cbt for the content-based Filtering approach using Topics
 * item_cft for user-based Collaborative Filtering based on tag-profiles
 * item_cfb for user-based Collaborative Filtering based on user-item matrix
 * item_zheng for the tag- and time-based approach by Zheng et al. (2011)